-- 10 points: Accurately responded to each question, including a clearly drawn figure of Earth's interior, a well-written brief summary, and showing the math for each of the 3 calculations.
-Any sources used were cited. - 8 points: Responded to each question, but may have addressed one or two incorrectly. - 5 points: More than two questions missed or answered incorrectly; sources were not cited. - 2 points: Only very partial information provided.
+10 points: Accurately responded to each question, including a clearly drawn figure of Earth's interior, a well-written brief summary, and showing the math for each of the 3 calculations.
+Any sources used were cited.

+8 points: Responded to each question, but may have addressed one or two incorrectly.

+5 points: More than two questions missed or answered incorrectly; sources were not cited.

-PART XIV MODULE 13 GROUNDWATER
+part XIV MODULE 13 -GROUNDWATER